rbwhitaker/CSharpPlayersGuideSolutions/README.md

 # CSharpPlayersGuideSolutions
-My solutions for the challenges in the C# Player's Guide, 4th Edition
+My solutions for the challenges in the C# Player's Guide.
+Covers 4th and 5th Editions.